-Primary schools in Kensington and Chelsea are highly sought after as all our schools are good or outstanding.
-As such, there has been an increase in applications every year.
+Primary schools in Kensington and Chelsea are highly sought after.
 Given this, I would advise you to consider your preferences carefully and check the admission criteria for the schools you would like to apply for to avoid disappointment.

 The Admissions Team are happy to advise you and contact details can be found on page 5.